Piepongwong/lesson-lifting-state-up/README.md

 * Why do we have to bind updateToDoList?
 * Can a child of a child component communicate with the parent of the first child?
 In other words, can grandparents communicate with their grandchildren?
 * And great grandparents with their great grandchildren?
+* Does task needs to be a class based component?
+* Why is there no props in the constructor of ToDo?
+When should they be there?

 ## In class exercise